 New Hartford is a very small village located in the state of New York.
 With a population of 1,844 people and four constituent neighborhoods, New Hartford is the 589th largest community in New York.
-New Hartford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in New Hartford was built prior to World War II, making it one of the older and more historic villages in the country.

-New Hartford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+New Hartford is a decidedly white-collar village, with fully 85.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Hartford is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in New Hartford who work in sales jobs (16.61%), healthcare (13.03%), and teaching (12.16%).
+There are especially a lot of people living in New Hartford who work in sales jobs (16.99%), teaching (15.34%), and management occupations (12.54%).

 The people who call New Hartford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Hartford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Hartford include Italian, German, English, and Polish.

 The most common language spoken in New Hartford is English.
-Other important languages spoken here include Polish and German.
+Other important languages spoken here include Other Indo-European and Polish.